-As you were considering your future purchase, did you think of the challenges if you weren’t prepared?
-Poor preparation is common when it comes to making big financial decisions, especially in personal finance.
+When considering a future purchase , do we consider the challenges if not prepared?
+Poor preparation is a common issue when it comes to making big financial decisions.

-Click below for examples of common decision-making mistakes.
-Can you relate to these?
+Below are examples of decision-making mistakes.
+Can you relate to them?

 Making the wrong choices when spending, saving and investing money can lead to serious financial consequences.